Wonderer643/esp_sensor_gw/README.md

 On data receive format the data according to the Characteristic Presentation Format descriptor and output to the MQTT broker as JSON data.
 MQTT topic is build as "sensor/<Device_Address>/<Service_UUID>/<Characteristic_UUID>"

-Runs as a standalone script.
+Run as a standalone script.
 Also a Dockerfile provide, to run as docker image.

 Supports reconnect both to the BLE devices and MQTT broker.